AndreiCalazans/andrei-calazans-blog/src/content/post/analyzing-app-start-android-systrace/index.md

 that nothing should stop you from building a fast app.
 I usually tell folks that if we can measure we can improve it.

-So how do you check measure app start performance in a React Native Android app?
+So how do you measure app start performance in a React Native Android app?

 ## Using Perfetto